Mjz86/String/README.md

 *  all of the above are not present in my allocator.

  - downsides:
- 1. less inlining.
- 2. virtual function call cost
+ 2. virtual function call cost for a allocation-cache miss or a non-monotonic allocator type
  3. Allocators  that have reference counting enabled have more contention in their thread safe mode.
  4. Allocators without reference counting  need to manage lifetimes